diegov-au/XPConnect/README.md

 #XP Connect

-XPConnect is designed as an FSUIPC emulator to primarily interface between XPLANE 11 and Sim-Avionics.
+XPConnect is designed as an FSUIPC emulator to primarily interface between XPLANE 11 and Sim-Avionics, however it should work with other plugins.
 It is based on the XConnect project by Bart Devriendt and Mat Sutcliffe maintained here http://xplaneconnect.sourceforge.net/.

 XPConnect features improved performance, tailored offsets for Sim-Avionics and a functional wide client.
 The software may be buggy and milage may vary.